2011 2010 2009 2008 2007 2006 2005

 For cases where the opening brief is not yet filed, counsel can certainly raise and argue the issue fully in an opening brief.
 And it is proper to fully argue the issue in a reply brief, since the issue was deemed raised by the standing order.
 The standing order really has an impact only on the chances of getting permission to file a supplemental brief after normal briefing has otherwise been completed.

-Panel attorney Mark Shusted has prepared sample briefing addressing Rodriguez which is available on the home page of the CCAP website.
+Panel attorney Mark Shusted has prepared sample briefing (PDF) addressing Rodriguez which is available on the home page of the CCAP website.

 Updated: 02/11/10